|General Manager||Dr. Frank Sander|

-With its MPDL Collections department, MPDL maintains data collections and applications for scientific information management.
+With its MPDL Collections division, MPDL maintains data collections and applications for scientific information management.
 Its main focus is on operating and supporting the institutional repository software on behalf of the Max Planck Society (MPG.Pure).
-This system is the backbone for the search engine visibility of the Max Planck Society publications; it is also used to validate bibliometric databases and to provide data feeds for a variety of homepages, applications and reports such as the Yearbook of the Max Planck Society.
+This system is the backbone for the search engine visibility of the Max Planck Society publications; it is also used to validate bibliometric databases and to provide data feeds for a variety of homepages, applications, and reports such as the Yearbook of the Max Planck Society.
 This department also operates and supports a series of software suites and production systems filled with research data.
 These activities are based on sustainable application scenarios together with appropriate operational concepts as developed in collaboration with the respective Max Planck Institutes.
-Building on its experience in handling different digital formats, metadata and harvesting standards and in data processing, MPDL Collections can also offer advice for concepts and policies in research data management.
+Building on its experience in handling different digital formats, metadata, and harvesting standards and in data processing, MPDL Collections can also offer advice for concepts and policies in research data management.

 MPDL Digital Labs

-With its MPDL Digital Labs department, the MPDL supports the Max Planck Institutes with inventive tools for scientists, contemporary infrastructures and information on new services.
+With its MPDL Digital Labs division, the MPDL supports the Max Planck Institutes with inventive tools for scientists, contemporary infrastructures, and information on new services.
 The mission of Digital Labs is to ensure a constant pipeline of new technologies to provide innovative and sustainable services for all Max Planck researchers.
 Contributing to the requirements of the constantly evolving scientific work environment, Digital Labs implements novel and sustainable tools for scientists within the MPG by evolving new ideas and technologies.
-With this unique approach, Digital Labs develops concepts, services and initiatives, that allow user autonomy, encourage open exchange between scientists and help benefit scientific research.
+With this unique approach, Digital Labs develops concepts, services, and initiatives, that allow user autonomy, encourage open exchange between scientists and help benefit scientific research.
 In particular, with the blockchain-initiative bloxberg – the first global scientific blockchain – Digital Labs aims to provide researchers with decentralized and autonomous services and to foster collaboration among the international scientific community.
 The development and use of innovative tools and infrastructures also ensure a huge competitive advantage for the MPG.